Practice Areas

 All of this may sound straightforward, but it can actually be quite complicated.
 In some cases, your employer might try to claim that you weren’t actually “on the job” when you were injured.
 In addition, your employer’s negligence may have caused your injury, in which case you may want to consider a personal injury lawsuit over a worker’s compensation claim.
 Even if your injury seems straightforward, the worker’s compensation and disability insurance claims processes can be incredibly complicated and full of pitfalls that can jeopardize your recovery.
 An experienced workplace injury attorney can help you face these challenges and win.

 At Russo Law LLP, our experienced workplace injury attorneys can help you understand your options and give you dedicated, aggressive legal representation to protect your rights and get you a fair result.
-If you would like to schedule a FREE consultation with one of our skilled attorneys, give us a call today!
-We can visit you at the hospital if necessary or even provide transportation to our office.
+If you would like to schedule a free consultation with one of our workplace injury attorneys, just give us a call at (917) 675-6553 or contact us.